Challenger bank Varo, soon to become a real bank, raises $241M Series D – TechCrunch

 Mobile banking startup Varo Money has raised an additional $241 million in Series D funding, the company announced today.
 The investment was co-led by new investor Gallatin Point Capital and existing investor The Rise Fund, co-founded by TPG.
-Also participating in the round were Bono (yes, that one), along with entrepreneur, impact investor, and movie producer Jeff Skoll; plus HarbourVest Partners, and Progressive Insurance.
+Also participating in the round were Bono (yes, that one), along with entrepreneur, impact investor and movie producer Jeff Skoll; plus HarbourVest Partners and Progressive Insurance.

 To date, Varo has raised $419.4 million in funding.

 Launched in July 2017, Varo is now one of several digital banking apps that are taking on traditional banks.
-Its rivals include startups like Chime, Current, Space, Cleo, N26, Empower Finance, Level, Step, Moven, and many more.
+Its rivals include startups like Chime, Current, Space, Cleo, N26, Empower Finance, Level, Step, Moven and many more.

 Similar to others in this space, Varo promises an easily accessible bank account with no monthly fees or minimum balance, plus high-interest savings, and a modern mobile app experience.
-Though it doesn’t have any brick-and-mortar branches, customers can access their money through a network of over 55,000 fee-free Allpoint ATMs worldwide.
+Though it doesn’t have any brick-and-mortar branches, customers can access their money through a network of more than 55,000 fee-free Allpoint ATMs worldwide.

 During the COVID-19 crisis, Varo served its customer base by providing early access to stimulus and unemployment relief funds, as it already does with users’ direct deposit paychecks.
 It also increased its deposit and ATM limits, and partnered with job platforms Steady and Wonolo to help connect its customers to new work opportunities.